Setup regarding PayPal Standard Implementation using IPN.

 – go to “history->ipn history” (something like cgi-bin/webscr?cmd=_display-ipns-history) you should see a screen similar to the following one (click image to enlarge)

-– if your transaction status messages say anything other than “sent” IPN is not sending notifications or not setup correctly. in which case click on “turn on IPN” at the top of the screen.
+– if your transaction status messages say anything other than “sent” IPN is not sending notifications or not setup correctly.
+In which case click on “turn on IPN” at the top of the screen.
+If it is still not saying “sent” even after you have made sure IPN notifications are being set up correctly, it might well be the case that PayPal is not sending any IPN notifications due to problems their end.
+As this is nothing I have control over, you must *contact PayPal*.
+There is *absolutely nothing* I can do if this is the case.

 – if this is all corrected now, go back to ii) and try ordering again and check if now logfiles get generated as described above